TusharTechs/book-my-show/README.md

 ---

-Thank you for choosing **Book My Show** for your contact management needs.
+Thank you for choosing **Book My Show**.
 If you have any questions or need further assistance, please don't hesitate to contact us at tusharaggarwal274@gmail.com.
 We hope you find our application both helpful and user-friendly!